-The curriculum applies to students commencing the Master's programme as from 1 September 2013.
+The curriculum applies to students commencing the Master's programme as from 1 September 2014.

-The curriculum was approved in December 2012 by the Academic Study Board of Sociology and on 6th February 2013 by the Dean of the Faculty of Business and Social Sciences.
+The curriculum was approved on 26 May 2014 by The Academic Board of Sociology and on May 27, 2014 by the Dean of the Faculty of Business and Social Sciences.